-If you’re lost with choosing your first sewing machine, I’ve put together a quick guide to help you determine what type of sewing machine you’ll want.
+If you’re lost when choosing your first sewing machine, I’ve put together a quick guide to help you determine what type of machine you’ll want.

 Considerations For Your First Sewing Machine

-Size, Weight, and Portability
+1. Size, Weight, and Portability

-Computerized vs Mechanical
+2. Computerized vs. Mechanical

-I love my computerized sewing machine because the user interface and LCD screen are more beginner-friendly as is troubleshooting.
+I love my computerized sewing machine because the user interface and LCD screen are more beginner-friendly, as is troubleshooting.
 It also gives the option of pedal-free sewing.

-Automatic Features and Setup
+3. Automatic Features and Setup

 For instance, the automatic needle threader is a great help for many sewists with poor eyesight and decreased dexterity.
 No need to find the needle hole yourself!

 All Brother machines come with a drop-in bobbin, which is also very beginner-friendly.

-Price and Features
+4. Price and Features

-A beginner sewing machine can cost anywhere from around $50 to $200 depending on the features you’re wanting.
-Before purchasing the fanciest sewing machine (or most basic, for that matter), consider your sewing goals.
-If you don’t think you’ll ever be monogramming or quilting extensively, there’s no need to purchase a top-of-the-line sewing machine.
-However, if you’re wanting to start a home sewing business, consider a more expensive beginner sewing machine that has more automatic features to make your life easier!
+A beginner sewing machine can cost anywhere from around $50 to $500+, depending on your desired features.
+Before purchasing the fanciest sewing machine (or the most basic, for that matter), consider your sewing goals.

-Best Brother Beginner Sewing Machines – Reviews
+The Best Brother Sewing Machines for Beginners

-|Stitches||27 built-in stitches, including one automatic buttonhole
+|27 built-in stitches, including one automatic buttonhole

 It is packed with beginner-friendly features but isn’t so much of an investment that you’ll be too afraid to even touch your sewing machine!

-As with all the machines reviewed here, the Brother XM2701 sewing machine features easy bobbin winding on the top of the machine coupled with a quick-set, top drop-in bobbin.
+As with all the machines reviewed here, the Brother XM2701 sewing machine features easy bobbin winding on the top of the machine and a quick-set, top drop-in bobbin.

 Whether you think you’ll be quilting, dressmaking, sewing Pinterest-worthy DIY projects, or doing just basic mending, the Brother XM2701 sewing machine will help you accomplish your sewing goals.